Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

 \paragraph{GD lower bounds.} Several works have investigated the difficulties of learning a class of functions with descent algorithms and identified measures for the complexity in this setting.
 In particular,~\cite{blum1994weakly, kearns1998efficient} prove that the larger the statistical dimension of a function class is, the more difficult it is for an statistical query (SQ) algorithm to learn.
 We refer to~\cite{abbe2021power,Das2019learnability} for further references on SQ-like lower bounds.
 For GD with mini-batch and polynomial gradient precision,~\cite{AS20} uses the $m$-Cross-Predictability (CP) of a class of functions to show that classes sufficiently small CP and large batch-size are not efficiently learnable.
 This is further generalized in \cite{abbe2021power} to a broader range of batch size and gradient precision.
 In~\cite{arora2018stronger}, the noise-stability for deep neural networks is defined as the stability of each layer’s computation to noise injected at lower layers, and is used to show correctness of a compression framework.
 However, no bounds on the generalization error of GD depending on the noise stability of the target function is derived in this work.
 The noise-stability, the statistical dimension and the cross-predictability are measures for some given function or function class.
 One can obtain measures that are defined for a dataset and a network architecture.
 For that purpose, \cite{AbbeINAL} introduced the ``Initial Alignment'' (INAL) between the target function and the neural network at initialization and proves that for fully connected networks with Gaussian i.i.d. initialization, if the INAL is negligible, then GD will not learn efficiently.
+We remark that the problem of approximating and learning Boolean functions appear in other areas as well.
+For instance,~\cite{heidari2019boolean} considered the problem of approximating Boolean functions, using functions coming from restricted classes (namely k-juntas and linear Boolean functions);~\cite{jha2019explaining} proposes two algorithms to learn sparse Boolean formulae; and ~\cite{udovenko2021milp} proposes techniques for modeling Boolean functions by mixed-integer linear inequalities.